Sergithang Gewog: Transportation

 The central chiwogs Tashitang, Lower Sergithang and Upper Sergithang are connected by a 12.3 km dirt road from a bridge over the Buri Chu River in Tashitang up to Upper Sergithang.
 This bridge is the only connection between the Serithang Gewog and the other Gewogs of Tsirang District including the administration seat (Dzong) and market town Damphu.
 Transportation is still a big problem even for these three central chiwogs, because the distance from Sergithang to Damphu is 48 km, 37 km of it on dirt, winding roads which remain closed for almost a quarter of a year annually.
-According to a report of the Bhutan Chamber of Commerce and Industry of 2014 there is an "immediate plan" to built a 10 km long road to which would connect the Gewog directly to the Tsirang-Wangdue National Highway at the Buri Chu confluence.
+According to a report of the Bhutan Chamber of Commerce and Industry of 2014 there is an "immediate plan" to build a 10 km long road to which would connect the Gewog directly to the Tsirang-Wangdue National Highway at the Buri Chu confluence.

 Semdenjong Chiwog in the east and Norboogang Chiwog in the west are only connected by footpaths.
 Inhabitants need three and six hours, respectively to reach the road in Sergithang and Tashithang.